APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

 Hanassab, S. (2006).
 Diversity, international students, and perceived discrimination: Implications for educators and counselors.
 Journal of Studies in International Education, 10(2), 157-172.

 Wadsworth, B. C., Hecht, M. L., & Jung, E. (2008).
-The role of identity gaps, discrimination, and acculturation in international students’ educational satisfaction in American classrooms.
+The role of identity gaps, discrimination, and acculturation in international students educational satisfaction in American classrooms.
 Communication Education, 57(1), 64-87.

 ### LGBTQ: